Free Shipping on Orders $199+

 Frequently Asked Questions

-• Yes, Country Sweet is self-fertile and will produce fruit without a second tree.
-That said, planting a second compatible peach variety nearby can improve fruit set in seasons when cold or wet weather reduces bee activity during bloom, often resulting in a heavier crop.
+• Country Sweet Peach is self-fertile and doesn't require a second tree for pollination.
+However, planting another compatible peach variety nearby can boost fruit set during springs when poor weather limits bee activity during bloom.

 Find Your Garden's Growing Zone!